-Croatia-Serbia: RES electricity trading to boost economy23.
-July 2014. / SEE Energy News
+Croatia-Serbia: RES electricity trading to boost economy, SEE Energy News

 The potentials for trading in renewable energy in Croatia, Bosnia and Herzegovina, Albania, Serbia, Kosovo, the former Yugoslav Republic of Macedonia and Montenegro are being investigated as part of the project named BETTER, which is conducted through the program Intelligent Energy Europe (IEE), in which UNDP Croatia also takes part.